DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS.md

 ```
 nano staticip.sh
 ```
-And write down this script and edit it with your own information where needed:
+And write down this script and edit it with your information where needed:
+- username and password you set,
+- static IP you choose,
+- gateway and DNS if needed,
+- the owner is the user you set and
+- wifi "yes" if you want to use it:
 ```
 #!/bin/bash